 Whop Clipping

 Whop is the canonical marketplace.
-Brands post a clipping bounty alongside Whop's broader creator-economy product (memberships, courses, communities).
+Brands post a clipping bounty alongside Whop's broader clipper-economy product (memberships, courses, communities).
 Pricing is bounty-set plus marketplace platform fees.
 Self-serve setup and clipper supply are the strengths.
 Qualification engine is brand-side.
 Audit reporting is brand-side.
 Best fit when a brand has internal ops capacity to write briefs, screen submissions, and run payout cleanup without agency support.
 FORKOFF vs Whop at /vs-whop.
-Full Whop review.
+Full Whop clipping review.
 Pricing breakdown.

 Cryptoclippers